DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Amikap Pluton is associated with a strong magnetic anomaly of roughly ovoid shape 14 km x 8 km.
 The tonalitic gneiss unit (nAamk1) occupies approximately 90% of the intrusive mass.

-As previously mentioned, new zircon U-Pb data from a tonalitic gneiss sample (unit nAamk1) yielded an age 2732 ±3 Ma, interpreted as the intrusion age of the Amikap Pluton.
+U-Pb dating on a tonalitic gneiss sample (outcrop 2016-RP-6243) yielded an age 2732 ±3 Ma, interpreted as the intrusion age of the Amikap Pluton.
 This age is consistent with synvolcanic intrusions of the Eastmain River volcanic band (Moukhsil et al., 2003).

 It was not possible to bring out a younger age for overgrowth by analyzing crystal edges at locations identified in cathodoluminescence.